 The umbilical cord transported nutrients from you to your baby throughout your pregnancy.
 Now he or she has a purplish-blue stump that is about a half inch to an inch long.
 It will take some time (approximately 1-2 weeks) before the stump dries up and falls off.
 It will take a little care and attention to ensure that both infection and irritation are avoided.

 How do I Care for my Baby’s Umbilical Cord?

 - Keep the area dry.
 Allow the cord to be exposed to air as often as possible.
 This allows the base of the cord to dry and will decrease the amount of time that is required for healing to occur.
 Using newborn diapers that have a special cut out or folding your baby’s diaper down will help keep the cord from being irritated.
-If weather permits, dress your baby in a t-shirt and diaper only to allow more time for the cord to dry out.
+If weather permits, dress your baby in just a t-shirt and diaper to allow more time for the cord to dry out.

 - Only give sponge baths.
 Do not bathe your baby in a sink or special tub until after the umbilical cord has fallen off.
 If your baby does take a bath, make sure to fan the area to dry it completely.
 You do not want to rub it dry as this could cause irritation.

 - Allow the cord to heal naturally.
 It may be tempting to “help” the cord dry out and fall off especially if it appears to be hanging on by a thread, but it is best to allow this to happen naturally.
 Refrain from picking and pulling the cord off.

 What are the Signs of Infection?